VictorMorenoJimenez/IV/docs/dockerciazure.md

 We made a small change on the '/' route to prove that the container it's re deployed when a change is made.
 And we can confirm that 'Azure funciona'.

 ![AzureFunciona](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/images/AzureFunciona.png)

+Now, everytime we change the code on github, a new build will be triggered, and a new version of our app deployed to the cloud!